 You can explore Liverpool icons like the Overhead Railway, known as the dockers' umbrella, Blackie the rocking horse, or the Colomendy totem pole.
 Bring a friend or loved one to share memories with, and create some new ones together.

 Memory walks are free, last about one hour, and can accommodate up to 25 people.
-They are usually every Tuesday at 11am and 3pm, with an extra memory walk on the first Thursday of each month at 2pm, but do check the Museum of Liverpool website's What’s on section for details of the dates coming up soon.
+They take place on Tuesday afternoons at 2pm, and on the first Thursday of each month at 2pm, but do check the Museum of Liverpool website's What’s on section for details of the dates coming up soon.
 There is no need to book.